 In August of 1929, police in Chester, Vt., discovered the body of a young woman buried in a grove of spruce trees.
-She could not be identified by her remains.
-But police thought they might know who the woman was – Catherine Packard.
+They could not identify her by her remains.
+But police thought they might know her identity – Catherine Packard.

 An autopsy showed the girl in the field had poison in her system.
 George Packard identified the handwriting as belonging to Catherine.
 Clothing, dental records and the note convinced police that the body was, in fact, Catherine Packard.
-She was buried.
+And then she was buried.

 George, meanwhile, remarried in the summer of 1930 to Margaret MacFarland.
-But not everyone was convinced that Catherine was dead.
+But not everyone thought Catherine had died.
 The Vermont Children’s Aid Society refused to accept the proof that Catherine was dead.
 George’s mother had an insurance policy on Catherine’s life, but the insurance company refused to pay the death benefit of $459.
 The company said the proof of Catherine’s death was not certain.

 Then, in August of 1930, Vermont was shocked.
 Catherine Packard reappeared in Manchester, N.H.
 She was returned to Vermont and questioned.
 Packard had run off with Robert “Romeo” King, and the couple had been living together in Erie, Pa.
 Catherine said she was astounded to discover people thought she was dead.

 George, stunned by the reappearance of his wife, sued for a divorce, which was granted.
 He remarried Margaret MacFarland.
 King was prosecuted on civil charges for taking up with a married woman and sentenced to a short stay in jail.

 But what of the girl in the field now buried under a headstone that read, “Catherine Packard?”
 Sheriff E.H.
 Schoenfeld stayed with the case, and in April of 1932 he announced he had discovered the identity of the dead girl.
 His discovery, however, did little to tamp down the sinister overtones of the case.